beaker-project/beaker/documentation/server-api/http.rst

    .. versionadded:: 0.6

-.. object:: /view/{FQDN}
+.. http:get:: /view/(fqdn)

-   Provides detailed information about a system. *{FQDN}* is the system's fully-qualified domain name.
+   Provides detailed information about a system.

-   .. object:: tg_format
+   :param fqdn: The system's fully-qualified domain name.

-      Desired format for the system information.
-Must be *html*, *rdfxml*, *turtle*, or absent.
+   :queryparam tg_format: Desired format for the system information.
+Must be
+      *html*, *rdfxml*, *turtle*, or absent.

-      When this parameter is absent or set to *html*, Beaker will return the system information in HTML suitable for human consumption in a browser.
+   When the *tg_format* parameter is absent or set to *html*, Beaker will return the system information in HTML suitable for human consumption in a browser.
 When set to *rdfxml* or *turtle*, an `RDF`_ description of the system is returned (serialized as `RDF/XML`_ or `Turtle`_, respectively).
    For a detailed description of the RDF schema used, refer to :file:`Common/bkr/common/schema/beaker-inventory.ttl`.

    .. versionadded:: 0.6